Mcscott142/examplereadme/README.md

 ### What is the core loop?
 _What should this thing do in a nutshell.
 No bells or whistles, this is what the app does on the most basic level_

+## Nouns and Verbs
+### Nouns
+The who and what of the project.
+What user types live in this project?
+Admins, Customers etc. Maybe there's a piece of a user profile that could provide some context.
+Add it Here.

+### Verbs
+The actions users take within the application.
+Maybe you buy something or connect with a friend.
+List those actuons here.

 ## Team

 Role | Person | Email